FaraTheVisionaryAnalyst/niyyahly-product-analytics/README.md

 * Evaluation of potential confounding factors

 The onboarding-path analysis requires additional caution because users may select different paths within the variant experience.

+The personalization analysis has additional limitations:

+* Personalization exposure is inferred from onboarding behavior
+* The current dataset does not directly record personalized prompt delivery
+* The non-personalized comparison group contains only 106 activated users
+* Personalized and non-personalized users were not randomly assigned

+Therefore, the personalization comparison cannot establish a causal effect.

 Retention is measured using `journal_saved`, which represents meaningful reflection activity but does not capture every possible form of product engagement.